How to Help

 A bystander is a person who possesses knowledge about or who is present at an event, but did not actually participate.
 In terms of abuse and violence, the bystander can give an abuser or perpetrator of violence power by not saying or doing anything to stop abuse or violence.
 While the university does not encourage or want a person to jeopardize their personal safety, a bystander can be a vital campus resource by actively engaging in behavior designed to end abuse and violence on campus.

 Watch out for your friends and other students: If you see your friend doing or saying something inappropriate, be a true friend and tell him to stop.
 Let your friend know the behavior you are witnessing is not right.
 Additionally, if you see someone who appears to be in trouble, say something; ask them if they are okay.

-Speak up and speak out: If you hear or see someone doing something that is not right, let them know that you believe their behavior is wrong.
-Let them know if they do not stop the questionable behavior, that you will call or report them to the authorities.
-Do not laugh at racist, sexist, or homophobic jokes.
+Speak up and speak out: If you hear or see someone doing something that is not right, let them know you believe their behavior is wrong and if they do not stop the questionable behavior, you will call or report them to the authorities.
+Do not laugh at racist, sexist or homophobic jokes.
 Challenge your friends and acquaintances to be respectful of differences and people.

 Be respectful: You should model the behavior you know is right for your friends and acquaintances.
-The behavior you model in your relationship can be a great guide for your friends to follow.
+This can be a great guide for your friends to follow.

 Silent stare: Sometimes the most powerful action a person can take is to provide a disapproving stare.
-The use of the stare provides the perpetrator understanding they are being watched and that their behavior is being seen by another.
+The use of the stare provides the perpetrator understanding they are being watched and their behavior is seen.